thanhnhatquangmai/PatternAnalysis-2025/recognition/ConvNeXt-s4934722/README.md

 ## Model Architecture

 The ConvNeXt architecture is a pure ConvNet that is modernized from a standard ResNet toward the design of a vision Transformer.
 While being much simpler in design, ConvNeXts are reported to achieve the same level of accuracy and scalability as Transformers [[2]](#convnext).
-The ConvNeXt block architecture is shown below.
+The ConvNeXt block architecture is shown in [Figure 1](#convnext-block).

 <a id="convnext-block"></a>